bartman/git-wip/README.markdown

 more quiet and not report errors if there were no changes made to the file.

+# recovery

+Should you discover that you made some really bad changes in your code, from which you want to recover, here is what to do.

+First we need to find the commit we are interested in.
+If it's the most recent then it can be referenced with `wip/master` (assuming your branch is `master`), otherwise you may need to find the one you want using:

+    git reflog show wip/master

+I personally prefer to inspect the reflog with `git log -g`, and sometimes with `-p` also:

+    git log -g -p wip/master

+Once you've picked a commit, you need to checkout the files, note that we are not switching the commit that your branch points to (HEAD will continue to reference the last real commit on the branch).
+We are just checking out the files:

+    git checkout ref -- .

+Here `ref` could be a SHA1 or `wip/master`.
+If you only want to recover one file, then use it's path instead of the *dot*.

+The changes will be staged in the index and checked out into the working tree, to review what the differences are between the last commit, use:

+    git diff --cached

+If you want, you can unstage all or some with `git reset`, optionally specifying a filename to unstage.
+You can then stage them again using `git add` or `git add -p`.
+Finally, when you're happy with the changes, commit them.

 <!-- vim: set ft=mkd -->